zendesk/samson/docs/secrets.md

 ### Resolving secrets from external tools

-Secrets can be resolved in the context of a projects deploy group with the `/secrets/resolve.json` endpoint.
+Secrets can be resolved to their full path in the context of a projects deploy group with the `/secrets/resolve.json` endpoint.

 In the below example we have a secret configured for `a` in the deploy group `group1`, but no secret configured for `b`.